hildegw/mobile-flashcards/README.md

 ## Installing and running the project
-Download the zip-file and unpack.
+Download the zip-file from github and unpack.
 Go to directory where application was unpacked.
-* install all project dependencies with `yarn add`
+* install all project dependencies with `yarn install`
-* start the application with `yarn start` from application directory
+* start the application with `yarn run ios` from application directory
-* start the iOS simulator by pressing 'i'

 ## Limitations